wader/fq/README.md

 ## Thanks and related projects

 This project would not have been possible without [itchyny](https://github.com/itchyny)'s jq implementation [gojq](https://github.com/itchyny/gojq).
-Also want to thank [HexFiend](https://github.com/HexFiend/HexFiend) for inspiration and ideas and [stedolan](https://github.com/stedolan) for inventing the [jq](https://github.com/stedolan/jq) language.
+I also want to thank [HexFiend](https://github.com/HexFiend/HexFiend) for inspiration and ideas and [stedolan](https://github.com/stedolan) for inventing the [jq](https://github.com/stedolan/jq) language.